soeai/eadran/index.md

 > **DOI**: [10.1109/TETC.2025.3609004](https://doi.org/10.1109/TETC.2025.3609004)
 > **Pages**: 1618-1632

-**Abstract**: In federated learning, the models can be trained synchronously or asynchronously.
-Many existing works have focused on developing an aggregation method for the server to aggregate multiple local models into the global model with improved performance.
-They ignore the heterogeneity of the training workers, which causes the delay in the training of the local models, leading to the obsolete information issue.
-In this paper, we design and develop ASYN2F, an ASYNchronous Federated learning Framework with bidirectional model aggregation.
-By bidirectional aggregation, ASYN2F, on one hand, allows the server to asynchronously aggregate multiple local models and generate a new global model.
-On the other hand, it allows the training workers to aggregate the new version of the global model into a local model, which is being optimized even in the middle of a training epoch.

 **Key Contributions**:
 - Bidirectional aggregation algorithms for server and workers
 - Handling obsolete information in asynchronous settings